Sligo Airport: Bristow Ireland Search-and-Rescue base

 Sligo Airport is the home of Rescue 118, the Irish Coast Guard Helicopter which has served the north-west of Ireland since 2004.
-The base operates a Sikorsky S-92A helicopter 24 hours, 365 days a year (which replaced the previously used S-61N on 1 July 2013).
+The base operates an AgustaWestland AW189 helicopter 24 hours, 365 days a year (which replaced the previously used Sikorsky S92 In December 2025).
 It deals with many types of incidents, such as cliff rescues, hospital transfers and dealing with sick patients off coastal islands.